flightstats/hub/README.md

    "ttlDays": 21,
    "contentSizeKB" : 20,
    "peakRequestRateSeconds" : 5,
-   "description": "the sequence of all coffee orders from stumptown pdx" }
+   "description": "the sequence of all coffee orders from stumptown pdx", "tags": ["coffee", "orders"]
+}
 ```